beeman/domino-on-vagrant/TUTORIAL.md

 ### Install a Vagrant plugin (first time only!)

 This plugin takes care of automagically updating the VirtualBox Guest Additions.
-This is needed for CentOS 6 to run correctly.
-I won't go in too much detail on this, just fire and forget ;-)
+The CentOS 6 image needs this to run correctly.

     $ vagrant plugin install vagrant-vbguest